hughrawlinson/learning-haskell/notes/notafan.md

   | a `mod` 5 == 0 = True
   | otherwise = False
 ```
+* `foldl (\acc x -> acc + x) 0 take 100 [0..]`: Apparently in this case you have to make this a function after defining the type signature.
+WHY?!
+Why the fuck can GHCI not just fucking evaluate this fucking expression.

 Generally, dripfeeding me information doesn't really work for me.
 I realise that's part of my learning style and not a universal problem, but it definitely contributed to my problem.
 It feels like my middle school science teacher when he said "Oxygen and Hydrogen bond to form wa ... [silence] ...ter".
 Not "form ... water", form wa...ter".